 - The dates show when this style was popular for construction.

-- The neighborhoods are where lots of these home still exist.
+- The neighborhoods indicate where many of these homes still exist.

 Now that you know how to detect what is on the map, here’s some fun facts about things you can still see as you tour the city by quadrant.